UtrechtUniversity/yoda-clienttools/README.md

   --remove-data, -r     Remove any data from the group, if needed.
   --check, -c           Check mode: verifies groups exist, and checks if they are empty --verbose, -v         Verbose mode: print additional debug information.
+  --force, -f           Delete with force flag: delete data permanently rather than moving it to the trash.
   --dry-run, -d         Dry run mode: show what action would be taken.
   --continue-failure, -C
                         Continue if operations to remove collections or data objects return an error code